 Also of interest is that Loganton has more people living here who work in computers and math than 95% of the places in the US.

-Loganton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Loganton does not have a public transit system used by locals to get to and from work.

-The citizens of Loganton are slightly better educated than the national average of 21.84% for all cities and towns, with 21.36% of adults in Loganton having a bachelor's degree or advanced degree.
+The education level of Loganton citizens is a little higher than the average for US cities and towns: 22.26% of adults in Loganton have at least a bachelor's degree.

 The most common language spoken in Loganton is English.
 Other important languages spoken here include West Germanic languages and German/Yiddish.